curiousnerds/judge-dredd/README.md

-but you will have to push the image to the registry ( for registry you must sign up/in to docker registry) pushing the image takes a longtime, thus this must be the very last stage after you verified using the above method ( keeping image locally) docker buildx build --platform linux/amd64,linux/arm64  --push -t aaraksheet/myrepo:languagepack .
+but you will have to push the image to the registry ( for registry you must sign up/in to docker registry) pushing the image takes a longtime, thus this must be the very last stage after you verified using the above method ( keeping image locally)
+//TODO: The version strategy needs to be done docker buildx build --platform linux/amd64,linux/arm64  --push -t aneonoir/judge-dredd:v1.0.0 .

-TODO: currently the repository name is aaraksheet/myrepo, we can change the name later on
+currently the repository name is aneonoir/judge-dredd,this image is PUBLIC  we can change the name later on

 REMEMBER
 ============
 If you are using the docker registry method always pull the image the image locally won't refresh unless you download/pull it from registry
+// Replace your version number later on

-`docker pull aaraksheet/myrepo:languagepack`
+`docker pull aneonoir/judge-dredd:v1.0.0`

 Running on Mac  M1 using --platform linux/amd64 is very slow